rombrew/phobia/doc/GettingStarted.md

 	# pm_request_start
 	# pm_i_set_point_Q 1

-The motor will run without speed limit.
-Keep in mind it may be dangerous.
-Alternatively you could use position control loop at the first start.

 Next stage is to estimate BEMF constant more accurately.
 Do this when motor is in run.
-Choice of the speed may affect the result.
+Choice of different speed may give different results.

 	# ap_identify_const_E